JakeNijssen/JakeNijssen/README.md

 - 👋 Hi, I’m @JakeNijssen
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Procedural World Generation
-- 💞️ I’m looking to collaborate on Cool projects.
+- 💞️ I’m looking to collaborate on Challenging projects.
 - 📫 How to reach me On discord: @YourPalJake#4269

 <!---